Liu Bei: Hanzhong Campaign (217–219)

-In the spring of 218, Liu Bei and Xiahou Yuan had faced each other for over a year.
+In the spring of 219, Liu Bei and Xiahou Yuan had faced each other for over a year.
 Liu Bei led the main army to the south of the Mian River (沔水) and ordered Huang Zhong to set up camps on Mount Dingjun, where Xiahou Yuan's encampment in the valley below could be easily monitored.
 One night, Liu Bei sent 10,000 troops to attack Zhang He in Guangshi and set fire to Xiahou Yuan's barricades.
-Xiahou Yuan then led a small detachment to put out the fire and sent the main army to reinforce Zhang He.
+Xiahou Yuan then led a small detachment to put out the fire and sent the main army to reinforce Zhang He as he was overcome by Liu Bei.
 Fa Zheng saw an opportunity for attack and signalled to Liu Bei to launch an assault.
 Liu Bei sent Huang Zhong to attack the weakened enemy from above.
 Huang Zhong targeted Xiahou Yuan's unit and completely routed it.
 Both Xiahou Yuan and Zhao Yong, Cao Cao's appointed Inspector of Yi Province, were killed in the battle.

 Zhang He, who had been informally elected to succeed Xiahou Yuan by Du Xi and Guo Huai, retreated to the northern bank of the Han River, and awaited Cao Cao's reinforcement from Chang'an.
 Liu Bei knew Cao Cao would come yet he knew he would hold Hanzhong.
 He secured all strategic points at the exit of the passes linking Chang'an and Hanzhong Commandery while Cao Cao was approaching via Xie Valley.
 Liu Bei faced Cao Cao for several months but never engaged the latter in battle, effectively forcing Cao to retreat as many of his soldiers started to desert.
 Zhang He also retreated to Chencang County (陳倉縣; east of present-day Baoji, Shaanxi) to set up defences for a potential invasion by Liu Bei.
 Liu Bei led his main army to Nanzheng County and sent Meng Da and Liu Feng to capture Fangling (房陵) and Shangyong (上庸) commanderies from Shen Dan (申耽).

 In 219, after Liu Bei conquered Hanzhong Commandery, his subjects urged him to declare himself a vassal king too to challenge Cao Cao, who was enfeoffed as a vassal king ("King of Wei") by Emperor Xian in 219.
 Liu Bei thus declared himself "King of Hanzhong" (漢中王) and set up his headquarters in Chengdu, the capital of Yi Province.